OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 Check out more info about Sybil Legos [here](https://opendatacommunity.org/docs/legos/) to get inspired

+### Going the extra mile:

-If you read until here and still are confused?(which is very likely, we are also sometimes 🙃) we would recommend taking a look at these anti-sybil dashboards built by the amazing people that participated in past ODC Hackatons:
+If you managed to read until here and still are confused?(which is very likely, we are also sometimes 🙃) we would recommend taking a look at these anti-sybil dashboards built by the amazing people that participated in past ODC Hackatons:
 [GrantLooker-by Kikura](https://www.grantlooker.xyz/projects) - this project provides a interesting functional solution overall, read more about it [here](https://github.com/kikura3/gtclooker)
 [Anti-Sybil Dashboard - by Rayfront](https://dashboard-e9cf.vercel.app/) - this one is a cool example of a clean way to visualize the grant round data from past rounds

-If you wanna join us come say hello in our [Discord](https://discord.gg/bUBExSASBw) channel or check out our issues on Github🙂

 ###Rough milestones*

-1. Developing more legos and creating a accurate lego logic
+1. Developing more legos and creating an accurate lego logic
 2. Creating a grant review dashboard that clearly signals which grants are clear NOs(MVP)
 3. Developing a grant review dashboard that can be used as a reliable source in the next Gitcoin Round(at least for one of the rounds)
 4. Enlarging the scope and making sure the dashboard is configurable enough and can be used by multiple round owners to signal bad grant applications
 *modifications can appear along the way

+If you're interested and wanna join us in this journey please come say hello in our [Discord](https://discord.gg/bUBExSASBw) channel🙂